TigranKhachatryan0/kconfig_browser/README.md

 ## Screenshot
 ![Screenshot of KConfigBrowser with a selected configuration file, group and key][1]

+## Credits
+Huge thanks to GitHub user Zren for the custom KConfig ConfigParser class

 ## Why
 I created this little tool in order to learn Qt (in Python for now, because at the moment I don't know C++)